idealparable/BibleQ/BibleIsAntiSlavery.md

 Skipping forward a little:

-(quote)Accordingly, I think--to avoid the inflammatory associations that naturally occur for Westerners when something is referred to as 'slavery'--it wise to carefully set out the structure of what we consider 'slavery' today, and compare that to the OT institution of 'Hebrew slavery'.
+<blockquote>|(quote)Accordingly, I think--to avoid the inflammatory associations that naturally occur for Westerners when something is referred to as 'slavery'--it wise to carefully set out the structure of what we consider 'slavery' today, and compare that to the OT institution of 'Hebrew slavery'.
 New World slavery differs substantially from most ANE institutions labeled 'slavery', which themselves differed at significant points from OT slavery.
-We will try to make these distinctions clear, when they are relevant to the discussion.
+We will try to make these distinctions clear, when they are relevant to the discussion.<br><br>

 With this in mind, I want to set out the basic elements associated with historical slavery, as practiced in America before the American Civil War, and to offer some general contrasts with ANE slavery (I will look at OT slavery later in the article).
-(This is not meant to be exhaustive, but simply to highlight the aspects of the institution that strike our sensibilities today.)(quote)
+(This is not meant to be exhaustive, but simply to highlight the aspects of the institution that strike our sensibilities today.)(end quote)|</blockquote>

 I'll try to limit what I quote from the rest just to what clarifies the "diagnostic features" of what we COULD use to define "slavery" when we use the approach of "slavery is bad, Bible only condones servanthood" (the approach JPH has used).